Search documentation

 });

-All tools defined with usePillarTool or defineTool return data to the agent by default -- whatever your execute handler returns is what the agent sees:
+All tool types return data to the agent — whatever your execute handler returns is what the agent sees.
+This applies to trigger_tool, navigate, and every other type, not just query.

 usePillarTool({